QDRO in Florida

 What is a QDRO?

 Many clients have retirement assets such as a 401k, IRA and Roth IRA accounts, annuities, and other such accounts that require division between the parties.
 This is accomplished through a QDRO (Qualified Domestic Relations Order).
 A QDRO in Florida directs the administrator of the pension plan to give a portion of an employee’s pension to the plan participant’s ex-spouse.

-This is a document typically prepared after the divorce is final but it is a good idea, in my opinion, to prepare it simultaneously with the divorce documents and submit them all to the court at the same time.
+This is a document typically prepared after the divorce is final but it is a good idea, in our opinion, to prepare it simultaneously with the divorce documents and submit them all to the court at the same time.
 It is also a good idea to submit a proposed QDRO to the plan administrator before filing it with the court to ensure it will be accepted.

 Who Needs a QDRO in Florida?